yourwelcomematt/matt-obsidian-vault/Photography/Exposure Triangle.md

 	- Shutter speed
 	- ISO
 - Adjusting any of these settings can darken or brighten an image, however they each have their own side effects that affect the resulting image and must be taken into consideration
+- Ideally, aperture and/or shutter speed should be modified first, with ISO only being modified if you have to

 ## Aperture